raspberrypilearning/testing-vision/en/step_4.md

 --- task ---

-Add code to the end of your `classify_image` function to use the TensorFlow library to convert the image to an array (which is very similar to a list) and then use NumPy to reshape that array to exactly what the model expects:
+Add code to the end of your `classify_image` function to use the TensorFlow library to convert the image to an array (which is very similar to a list).
+Then, use NumPy to reshape that array to exactly what the model expects:

 ```python
   image = tf.keras.preprocessing.image.img_to_array(image)